coxryan/UnifiedPredictiveAlgorithm/development.md

 - **Location**: Unit tests live under `tests/collect/` and focus on collectors, backfill logic, and data shaping.
 - **Execution in CI**: The deploy workflow runs `python -m pytest --maxfail=1 --disable-warnings` after the "Validate data completeness" step.
 Builds fail if any test fails.
 - **Local run**: `pip install -r agents/requirements.txt` (includes `pytest`) then run `pytest` from repo root.
 Tests rely only on local fixtures—no external API calls.
-- **Current coverage**: `test_predictions.py` verifies that real market spreads override model fallbacks and that synthetic rows stay marked; `test_write_csv.py` ensures `write_csv` backfills from `market_debug.csv` and flags synthetic gaps correctly.
+- **Current coverage**: `test_predictions.py` verifies that real market spreads override model fallbacks and that synthetic rows stay marked; `test_write_dataset.py` ensures `write_dataset` backfills from `market_debug` and flags synthetic gaps correctly.

 ### Debug Logging
 - Core collectors (`predictions`, `helpers`, `collect_cfbd_all`) emit structured `logging` debug messages.
 Set `UPA_LOG_LEVEL=DEBUG` (or run with a custom `logging.basicConfig`) to surface them locally.
-- CI captures these logs automatically—look for lines such as `build_predictions_for_year: post-market-merge` or `write_csv: completed market backfill` to diagnose market joins, synthetic fallbacks, or schedule freshness issues.
+- CI captures these logs automatically—look for lines such as `build_predictions_for_year: post-market-merge` or `write_dataset: completed market backfill` to diagnose market joins, synthetic fallbacks, or schedule freshness issues.
 The deploy workflow sets `UPA_LOG_LEVEL=DEBUG` by default, so production runs already emit the detailed traces.
 - Set `DEBUG_MARKET=1` to emit a per-game line (`market selection: ...`) detailing FanDuel vs CFBD spreads and the effective spread used; invaluable when chasing missing bookmaker lines.
 - All runs also write a rolling log file to `data/debug/collector.log`; inspect or stage this file when sharing artifacts or diagnosing CI failures.